What’s new in 2025?

 Employers and employees are generally free to negotiate all terms of an employment contract, provided they are lawful.
 This includes wages, scheduling, leave, severance pay, and grievance procedures.

-In California, non-compete clauses are unenforceable and cannot be included in employment contracts.
+In California, non-compete clauses are unlawful and cannot be included in employment contracts.
 However, employment contracts can prohibit employees from engaging in unfair competition—for example, using a previous employer’s customer list.

 Similarly, non-solicitation clauses are generally prohibited under California law.
 There are some limited exceptions to this—for example, where the clause is necessary to protect an employer’s trade secrets.